 Whether you are a civil engineer, an architect, an interior designer, a real estate developer, or a salesperson working for a home builder, architectural design software is an essential tool for you to show off your projects.
 These programs enable you to make blueprints, define materials and create 3D renderings efficiently.
 The outputs you get from these, whether they are 2D floor plans, 3D floor plans, or even the highest-quality 3D rendering, are the only thing you have at your disposal to communicate your ideas to your clients and subcontractors.
 But which architectural design software to use?
 A CAD software or a sales enablement program?

 Why You should Use an Architectural Design Software for Sales Enablement.

 Some 3D architecture software aim at helping you increase your sales volume and revenue.
 If this is your main goal, you should continue reading to understand how a design software can help you grow your business.

 First, these programs have an intuitive and easy-to-use interface with a lot of features that enable you to draw professional floor plans and 3D renderings.
 It means that no expert technical skills should be necessary.
 Thus, a complete construction project can be ready to present to a client in record time with high-quality sales documents.
 Your clients then benefit from a great user experience: shorter time between meetings, realistic renderings, easy-to-understand 3D floor plans and finally, everything your client needs to make their decision faster.

 => See How Heartwood Build & Design Streamlined Their Business With Cedreo

-Then, the time required to master the software is also short, much shorter than with CAD software.
+Then, the time required to master the floor plan creator is also short, much shorter than with CAD software.
 These architectural design software for sales enablement are made to be easy-to-use.
 With the best of them, it only takes a few hours to fully understand how the interface works and to be ready to draw complex 3D houses.

 => See How Sixpence 21 LTD Reduced Drafting-time by Half